JuliaSparse/SuiteSparseGraphBLAS.jl/README.md

 A fast, general sparse linear algebra and graph computation package, based on SuiteSparse:GraphBLAS.

 ## v1.0
-v1.0 is currently planned to release on Monday August 2nd.
-Check back then for benchmarks, a more Julian interface, and better integrations with the wider ecosystem!
+v1.0 is currently planned to release in early August, after the entire GraphBLAS interface is available and stable.
+Check back then for more benchmarks, a more Julian interface, automatic differentiation support with ChainRules.jl and better integration with the wider ecosystem!

 ### Installation
 ```julia